tanghui123th/non_tech_writing/编程语言/python/Fluent_Python/14_Iterables_Iterators_Generators.md

 - Coroutines are consumers of data
 - To keep your brain from exploding, you don't mix the two concept together.
 - Coroutines are not related to iteration.
-- Note: There is a use of having yield produce a value in a coroutine, but it's not tied to iteration.s
+- Note: There is a use of having yield produce a value in a coroutine, but it's not tied to iteration.